 There are five main steps for this analysis:

 - The first step is to list down the problems affecting the business.
 A few common problems include customer complaints about product defects, delivery systems, etc.

-The Pareto analysis highlights issues that have a major impact on the business and are worth putting effort in.
+The Pareto analysis highlights issues that have a major impact on the business and are worth putting effort into.
 Minor issues can be managed for the time being, but identifying and solving the major issues is what creates huge value.
-And that be the focus and priority areas for the top management.
+And that is the focus and a priority area for the top management.

 Pareto charts indicate the frequency of problems and the cumulative impact of the problems on the organization.
 To draw a Pareto chart, a mixed chart is used -A bar chart and a line graph.

 The Y-axis of the Pareto Chart indicates the ‘frequency of the identified problems, and the X-axis represents the problems or issues.
 For example, Customer servicing is an issue, and the frequency of the occurrence of the problem is 25.
 The bars are in descending order; that is, the problem with the highest frequency is first, and so on.